 These homemade raspberry muffins will rise, crack, and bake to a golden brown.
 They're moist and soft, with a subtle lemon flavor mixed with bursting raspberries that can be fresh or frozen.
 They are ready in 45 minutes and freeze wonderfully.

-But raspberries and lemon is a classic and much-loved pairing, so it was about time I posted this great recipe.
+But raspberries are a classic and much-loved flavor, so it was about time I posted this great recipe.

 About this recipe